Get Started Free

 Google Meet Real-Time Speech Translation Guide + Alternative

 Recently, I’ve been experimenting with Google Meet’s real-time speech translation feature and how it performs in multilingual meetings.
-While it’s one of the more interesting developments in AI-powered communication, I think it’s still fairly limited in terms of supported languages and customization options.
+While it’s one of the more interesting developments in AI-powered communication, I think the version most people can use today is still fairly limited in terms of supported languages and customization options.

 Those limitations can become noticeable fairly quickly if you or your team regularly work with participants who speak different languages or rely on platforms outside of Google Meet.
 In those cases, it can be useful to look at other tools that offer broader language support or more flexible setups.